Ifycode-experiments/ESM-api-boilerplate-template/README.md

 * Install starter-kit through cli or download from github.
 * Cd into the folder you installed it and run `npm install` to install dependencies.
 * Run `npm start` or `npm start -s` to start the server and mongoDB connection.
+* Follow the guide/instruction after `Error in DB connection` message in the console to establish successful connection.

 ## Contributing to the starter-kit